vstharani8/gitlab/README.md

         ```
         mkdir $GITLAB_HOME/config/ssl
         ```
-    3. Copy your certificate and key files to the ssl folder
+    3. Copy your certificate and key files to the ssl folder (Eg. gitlab.example.com.crt, gitlab.example.com.key).
+    4. It should be with your domain name

 * Run the docker-compose command to install the GitLab service from the HTTPS directory
     ```